Archive for August, 2010

 This past April, Michael Carlson and John Powell, two NARA staff members, spent time in Iraq supporting the Joint Staff’s assessment of the U.S. Forces-Iraq records management.
 NARA staff will be working closely with CENTCOM as they bring records from the combat operations in Iraq back to the United States.
 We will work together to identify records that have permanent historical value in both paper and electronic form.

 As the conduct of war has changed over the years, so has the associated record keeping practices.
-Today’s military operations in Iraq and Afghanistan are documented in both paper and a multitude of electronic… [ Read all ]
+Today’s military operations in Iraq and Afghanistan are documented in both paper and a multitude of electronic formats, including … [ Read all ]

 On Saturday, July 31, I boarded a ferry headed to Angel Island to attend a commemorative event marking the 100th anniversary of the Angel Island Immigration Station.
 The event featured new outdoor exhibits, information booths, and performances relating to the experience of immigrants at Angel Island.
 I spoke about the National Archives and the Angel Island immigration records that can be found in the National Archives at San Francisco.